7 Steps to Keep Construction Workers Safe in Excessive Heat

-We’ve talked about how using integrated software keeps all team members connected and aware of job status and project timelines.
-In the summer, it’s not only important to keep jobs running smoothly, but also to keep workers safe when temperatures start to soar.
+In previous blogs, we’ve talked about how using integrated software keeps all team members connected and aware of job status and project timelines.
+In the summer, that awareness extends to your workers' health: It’s not only important to keep jobs running smoothly, but also to keep workers safe when temperatures start to soar.

-With the heat index spiking, keeping workers cool and safe on the jobsite is imperative.
+With the heat index spiking to all-time record highs, keeping workers cool and safe on the jobsite is imperative.
 Every year, thousands of workers become sick while working in extreme heat or humid conditions, and dozens actually die.
-More than 40 percent of heat-related worker deaths occur in the construction industry.
+More than 40% of heat-related worker deaths occur in the construction industry.
 Regardless of physical condition, age, and tolerance, heat illnesses can affect anyone.
 Excessive heat can cause heatstroke or heat exhaustion, and just being overheated makes workers more susceptible to accidents or injuries.

 The heat index takes both temperature and humidity into account, measuring how hot it really feels.
 Working in heavy protective clothing and gear, coupled with hot sun, can intensify the heat even beyond what the index shows.
 As an employer, project manager, or site lead, pay attention to weather forecasts and keep the index handy.
 Also, keep in mind on hazy or cloudy days the temperature can be just as high and the humidity just as bad.